bbabcock1990/atlaswerks.com/_posts/2021-05-06-Azure-Functions-URL-Redirect.md

 ## Background

-<span class="background"><p>Recently I was tasked with finding a cloud native solution that would allow incoming URL requests to be redirected to another URL destination.
+<span class="background">Recently I was tasked with finding a cloud native solution that would allow incoming URL requests to be redirected to another URL destination.
 The cloud native solution had to be cost effective, require minimal configuration, and handle hundreds of request per day.

-Enter Azure Functions.
+Enter **Azure Functions**.

 Azure Functions are defined by Microsoft as the following: